Misleading labels

 On The Hook

-In September 2017, BLOOM and other organizations, scientists, chefs etc. have launched On The Hook, a campaign that aims to prevent yet another downward slide by the Marine Stewardship Council (MSC).
+In September 2017, BLOOM, along with other organisations, scientists and chefs, launched On The Hook, a campaign that aims to prevent yet another downward slide by the Marine Stewardship Council (MSC).
 In particular, On The Hook denounces the MSC’s plan to renew the certification of the world’s largest tuna fishery in the Western Pacific: the PNA fishery.

 The point of contention was simple: this fishery targets two species of tuna (skipjack and yellowfin tuna) using a single gear: a purse seine.
 During the same trip, this purse seine can be used opportunistically on ‘free schools’ of tuna — the activity that is MSC-certified — or on schools formed around ‘fishing aggregating devices’ (FADs).
 This practice using FADs catches many sharks, turtles, juvenile tuna and other protected or sensitive species, making it unsustainable.

-> We took many steps, which you can read on our campaign page
+> You can follow all our actions on our campaign page

 Share :